gemini3d/mat_gemini/Readme.md

 ### Creating new simulation data

 `gemini3d.model.setup()` creates a neutral atmosphere using MSIS.
-The default is to use MSISE00, but MSIS 2.0 is also available.
+The default is to use MSISE00, but MSIS 2.x is also available.
-This is user selectable in the simulation config.nml file like:
+This is user selectable in the simulation config.nml file as 10 times the MSIS version.
+For example, for MSIS 2.1:

 ```
 &neutral_BG
-msis_version = 20
+msis_version = 21
 /
 ```

-where `0` is MSISE00 (default) and `20` is MSIS 2.0.
+`0` is MSISE00 (default)

 ### Run Simulation